The He II Theory Preserving the Symmetry of the Initial Hamiltonian of the System: Differences from the Bogoliubov Theory

+In the presented theory, however, parameters $u_{\bf q}$ and $v_{\bf q}$ do not acquire phase factors, which leads to a difference in the results of the consideration of problems related to the Josephson effect.

-Let us now consider the following situation.
+In this respect let us now consider the following situation.
 Let us bring into contact two systems of helium with the use of Hamiltonian

 We assume that the operators corresponding to the momentum ${\bf k}$ are related to the atoms of the first system, and that those corresponding to the momentum ${\bf q}$ are related to the atoms of the second system.
+For simplicity, we assume

+in order to avoid description of transitions with the participation of atoms with zero momentum in two systems.
+Let us note at this point that the Hamiltonian of the type~(\ref{eq:tunnelHam}) is associated with helium atoms tunneling through solid membranes.
+At the same time, the penetration in this case is so small that its experimental study is not possible at the present time.
+Researchers use perforated membranes, and it is assumed that in this case the exchange of atoms between the 2 systems is not described by Hamiltonian~(\ref{eq:tunnelHam}).
+From this point of view the consideration presented below is of purely methodological value in order to compare the results with analogous results in the BCS theory.